holochain/holochain-proto/README.md

     make deps

 If you already installed the hc command line interface the dependencies will have been installed, and this step is unnecessary.

-Note that `make` and `make deps` have a side-effect of re-writing some of the imports in various files.
-This is how `gx` handles dependencies on specific versions of go imports.
-But this means that when you are ready to make commits to your repo, you must undo these re-writes so they don't get committed to the repo.
-You can do this with:

-    make publish

-After you have made your commit and are ready to continue working, you can redo those rewrites without re-running the full dependency install with:

-    make work

 ### Tests